About

 Radical

-Oppression plays out on many levels: in wider society; in our group practices; and in our individual behaviours (often without us realising).
-This can make it really hard to challenge effectively—and sometimes even hard to see!
-In order to live our values, we need to be committed to push for change on all these levels, even—and especially—when doing so pits us against some of those dominant power structures, or forces us to challenge our own positions.
+Oppression plays out on many levels: in wider society; in our group practices; and in our behaviours (often without us realising).
+This can make it hard to challenge effectively—and sometimes even hard to see!
+In order to live our values, we need to be committed to change on all these levels, even—and especially—when doing so pits us against some of those dominant power structures, or forces us to challenge our own positions.

 Collaborative